arielb135/StatefulSet-RabbitMQ-Kubernetes/README.md

 * RABBITMQ_NODENAME is set to the fully qualified cluster dns name (that the headless service provides)

 Base YAML was taken from https://github.com/rabbitmq/rabbitmq-peer-discovery-k8s/blob/master/examples/k8s_statefulsets/rabbitmq_statefulsets.yaml and was expanded to host names + the persistent local storage

+*Note - it's advised to use a better solution for storage for bare-metal k8s, for example either NFS share, https://ceph.com/, https://docs.gluster.org/en/latest/